Vocabulary for IELTS

 Question: Why do some people do impulsive purchasing?

-Sentence: People living an opulent lifestyle have the addiction of emacity.
+Sentence: People living an opulent lifestyle have an addiction to emacity.
 Life becomes monotonous for them if they do not buy new products or services.

 14. Panoply